Close

 The Old Mill

-Contemporary Extension linking a Group of Listed Buildings.
+Contemporary Extensions linking a Group of Listed Buildings.

 Location Milford On Sea, Hampshire